 At the end of the design project, the thesis committee will be presented with a defense of the culminating Master’s Thesis report.
 An announcement for the thesis defense shall be posted by the graduate student and provided to the ME Graduate Coordinator at least two weeks prior to the event that includes the following: design project title, graduate student name, thesis committee members, location, date, and abstract.

 Deadlines, guidelines for the Master’s Thesis format, and forms are available from the Graduate Education Department website for Master’s Thesis.

-The ME Graduate Lab (Building 13, Room 106) has 20 desks with computers that are available for graduate student use on a first come, first-serve basis.
+The ME Grad Lab (Building 13, Room 106) has a conference table, sofas, and 16 desks, some with computers, that are available for graduate student use on a first come, first-serve basis.
 At the beginning of each quarter, all registered graduate student ID’s are configured to allow access.
 Please contact the ME Graduate Coordinator if you have difficulty accessing the lab.

 Dr. Kim A. Shollenberger, Graduate Coordinator